sdushantha/qr-filetransfer/README.md

   --ip_addr {192.168.0.105}
                         specify IP address
-  --auth AUTH           add authentication, format: username:password
+  --auth AUTH           add authentication, format: username:password --no-force-download   Allow browser to handle the file processing instead of
+                        forcing it to download.
 ```

 **Note:** Both devices needs to be connected to the same network